vexide/website/src/content/blog/serial-deep-dive.md

 ---
-title: A deep dive into Brain communications and vex-v5-serial
+title: A Deep Dive Into the V5 Serial Protocol
-description: A look into the technical side of vex-v5-serial and the V5 Serial Protocol.
+description: A look into the inner workings of vex-v5-serial and the V5 Serial Protocol.
 author: gavin-niederman
 tags: ["blog"]
 date: 2024-07-17